TianchenMin/volttron/docs/source/agent-framework/driver-framework/home-assistant/HomeAssistantDriver.rst

        }
    ]

 .. note::

-    When using a single registry file to represent a logical group of multiple physical entities, make sure the "Volttron Point Name" is unique within a single registry file.
+    When using a single registry file to represent a logical group of multiple physical entities, make sure the ``Volttron Point Name`` is unique within a single registry file.

-    For example, if a registry file contains entities with id  'light.instance1' and 'light.instance2' the entry for the attribute brightness for these two light instances could have "Volttron Point Name" as 'light1/brightness' and 'light2/brightness' respectively.
+    For example, if a registry file contains entities with id  ``"light.instance1"`` and ``"light.instance2"`` the entry for the attribute brightness for these two light instances could have ``Volttron Point Name`` as ``"light1/brightness"`` and ``"light2/brightness"`` respectively.
     This would ensure that data is posted to unique topic names and brightness data from light1 is not overwritten by light2 or vice-versa.

 Example Thermostat Registry
 ***************************

-For thermostats, the state is converted into numbers as follows: "0: Off, 2: heat, 3: Cool, 4: Auto",
+For thermostats, the state is converted into numbers as follows: ``0: Off, 2: Heat, 3: Cool, 4: Auto``.

 .. code-block:: json